endojs/endo/README.md

 untrustedUser2(newAPI);
 ```

 If `harden()` runs in a [SES](https://github.com/Agoric/SES) environment, all of the "primordials" (the built-in Javascript objects like `Map`, `Number`, `Array`, and so on) are already frozen.
-In a SES environment, to interact with untrusted code safely according to the API that you've constructed, you just need to `harden()` the objects that you give to other code.
+In a SES environment, to interact with untrusted code safely according to the API that you've constructed, you just need to `harden()` the objects that you give to other code (and any custom prototypes you might be using).
 Outside of SES, `harden()` is insecure and should be used for testing only.

 ## Creating a custom harden() function